 Outflow of Economic Benefits

-A warranty issued does not involve any flow of economic benefits, but certainly, there is that potential when a warranty claim is made.
+A warranty issued does not involve any economic benefits flow, but certainly, there is that potential when a warranty claim is made.
 This may mean product replacement, repair or other compensation to the purchaser.

 Reliable Estimate of Outflow

-Of course, when it comes to warranties, perhaps the most difficult part is a reliable estimate of what those costs could be.
-Certainly, when starting, this could be more difficult, although trade data would be available for those businesses in well-established industries.
+Of course, perhaps the most difficult part is a reliable estimate of what those costs could be when it comes to warranties.
+Certainly, this could be more difficult when starting, although trade data would be available for those businesses in well-established industries.

 Accounting Entries – Contingent Liability